Star Wars Episode 9: Lando and Leia are officially returning

 - Richard E. Grant in an unnamed role

-The official cast announcement came in July just before the start of filming, confirming that Mark Hamill and Billy Dee Williams are back and noting that Carrie Fisher's Leia returns through the use of unseen footage shot for 2015's The Force Awakens.
-Episode IX has been previously said to heavily feature Carrie Fisher as Leia, as Lucasfilm President Kathleen Kennedy confirmed to Vanity Fair, but Fisher's death complicates whether that will still be the case.
+The official cast announcement on July 27 came just before the start of filming, confirming that Mark Hamill and Billy Dee Williams are back.
+It also noted that Fisher's Leia will return through the use of unseen footage from 2015's The Force Awakens.
+Episode IX was originally supposed to heavily feature Fisher, Lucasfilm President Kathleen Kennedy confirmed to Vanity Fair, but Fisher died in December 2016.
 The studio further confirmed that it wouldn't digitally re-create her like it did for 2016's Rogue One.

 "Finding a truly satisfying conclusion to the Skywalker saga without her eluded us.
 We were never going to recast, or use a CG character.
 With the support and blessing from her daughter, Billie, we have found a way to honor Carrie's legacy and role as Leia in Episode IX by using unseen footage we shot together in Episode VII," J.J.
 Abrams said in the July casting announcement.